billsix/modelviewprojection/book/docs/intro.rst

 the way, and then fixing the mistakes.

-Thoughout the book, you will learn how to place objects in space, how to draw objects relative to other objects, how to add a camera which moves over time based on user input, and how to transform all the objects into the 2D pixel coordinates of the computer screen.
+Throughout the book, you will learn how to place objects in space, how to draw objects relative to other objects, how to add a camera which moves over time based on user input, and how to transform all the objects into the 2D pixel coordinates of the computer screen.